 Reducing the application itself to the absolute essentials.

 Limiting access routes to the application.

 eXist-db is no exception and should be configured for your production systems so that it provides only what you need and no more.
 For example, the majority of applications will be unlikely to require the WebDAV or SOAP Admin features for operation in a live environment.
 These and other services can be disabled easily.

 Means for anonymous users to execute arbitrary code require special attention.
-There are two means of code execution in eXist, which make sense during development, but should be reconsidered for production systems:
+There are three means of code execution in eXist, which make sense during development, but should be reconsidered for production systems:

 - Java binding